TV Tropes is 149% Funded

 - Decorate your house with it: In the autumn.

-- Fill your pet's litter box with dried shredded corn-cob litter.
+- Piddle on it: if you're a pet whose litter box is filled with shredded corn-cob litter.

 - Even play music with it!